Shirbhooshan/Gym-Membership/README.md

 # 🏋️ Gym Membership Management App (Java GUI)

-This project was developed as part of my Programming module at [Your College Name] using Java.
+This project was developed as part of my Programming module at Islington College using Java.
 The application provides a simple GUI to manage gym memberships, including member registration, attendance tracking, membership upgrades, and more.
 It utilizes **Swing GUI components** and **event-driven programming** through action listeners.

 ## 🎯 Purpose